legislation/clml-schema/README.md

 Release date: TBD
 Features and Fixes (TBC):
 * New schema version numbering scheme introduced (see below)

 * New schema release documentation file (this file)

-* PT 171209490 - new attribute values supported for EU Minor document classification in BlockAmendment (with refactoring and re-use of MinorType)
+* Issue 171209490 - new attribute values supported for EU Minor document classification in BlockAmendment (with refactoring and re-use of MinorType)

-* PT 171488633 - the legislation.xsd schema can now be used for validation with MSXML4 or .Net validators (changes to atom.xsd and xml.xsd)
+* Issue 171488633 - the legislation.xsd schema can now be used for validation with MSXML4 or .Net validators (changes to atom.xsd and xml.xsd)

 * TBD

 ## Top-level schemas